Waxer59/Cloud-Toolbox/README.md

 2. Fill in all the fields of the `.template.env` file and rename it to `.env` in the directory `/backend` and `/frontend`.

-3. Run on the root of the proyect `yarn dev`
+3. Run on the root of the proyect the command: `yarn dev`

 > All backend paths are documented with swagger in the backend path `/api`.